When researching for the best possible travel health insurance, you might feel overwhelmed by the variety of insurance types.

 Cons for local insurance

-- Some countries do not allow applying for local health insurance when traveling on a tourist visa.
+• Some countries do not allow you to apply for local health insurance when traveling on a tourist visa.

-- When traveling frequently and changing countries, local health insurances need to be applied at every new destination.
+• When traveling frequently and visiting new countries, you need to apply for local health insurance at each new destination.

 🏖️ Single-trip insurance

-This insurance type, also known as standard travel insurance, makes sense for someone who is based in one country and wants to take a vacation in another country.
-This type of insurance is useful for locally health-insured residents or expats based in one country who do not travel much.
+This type of insurance, also known as standard travel insurance, makes sense for someone based in one country who wants to take a vacation in another.
+This type of insurance is helpful for locally health-insured residents or expats based in one country who don't travel frequently.

 Pros for single-trip insurance

-- It's a cheap option as it covers only a short period with only one country to cover.
+• It's a cheap option because it covers only a short period and only one country.

-- Single-trip insurance as travel insurance often covers travel-related cases, for example, flight cancels, losses, and more.
+• Single-trip insurance, like travel insurance, often covers travel-related cases, such as flight cancellations, losses, and more.

 Cons for single-trip insurance

-- In case of repatriation to the home country, the cover of the standard travel insurance ends normally, when arriving in the home country.
+• In the case of repatriation to the home country, the standard travel insurance coverage typically ends when you arrive in your home country.

 ✈️ Multi-trip insurance

-This insurance type is an extended form of standard travel insurance and is useful for someone who is based in one country and wants to take a multi-country trip or multi-country vacation.
+This insurance type is an extended version of standard travel insurance and is helpful for individuals based in one country who want to travel to or vacation in multiple countries.
 The multi-trip insurance is suitable for someone who is already locally health-insured, either in the country of residence or the home country.

 Pros for multi-trip insurance

-- Applicants can choose between having a cover in the USA & Canada included or excluded which impacts the fees greatly.
+• Applicants can choose between having a cover in the USA, and Canada included or excluded, which significantly impacts the fees.

 Cons for multi-trip insurance

-- In case of repatriation to the home country, the cover of the standard travel insurance ends normally, when arriving in the home country.
+• In the case of repatriation to the home country, the standard travel insurance coverage typically ends when you arrive in your home country.

 🗺️ Worldwide insurance

-When living the lifestyle of a full-time digital nomad, a full-time remote worker, or a global citizen, it is worth considering worldwide insurance.
+When living the lifestyle of a full-time digital nomad, remote worker, or global citizen, it's worth considering worldwide insurance.
 It should cover emergencies around the world and come with an extended period of cover.

 This insurance type is suitable for you if traveling and being a digital nomad is your lifestyle.